Japan automakers look to robots to keep elderly on the move

 At the same time, car sales in Japan have fallen 8.5 percent between 2013-2016, as older drivers stop buying cars while car ownership becomes less of a priority among younger drivers.

-Like most major automakers, Toyota is still competing fiercely to develop self-driving cars, committing US$1 billion to a robotics and A.I. research centre.
+Like most major automakers, Toyota is still competing fiercely to develop self-driving cars, committing US$1 billion to a robotics and A.I. research center.

 Isobe conceded that it took Toyota longer to develop robots than cars, as it stretched the company further beyond its comfort zone.
 As a result, Toyota's new walking assist system took more than 10 year to bring to market.